-When the waterpower shortage at Gunn, Amidon & Company precluded an expansion of the factory, it became apparent that an infusion of capital was in order.
+When the waterpower shortage at Gunn, Amidon & Company precluded an expansion of the factory, an infusion of capital was in order.
 The company’s situation came to the attention of Henry L. Pratt, a prosperous lumber dealer who had returned to the area after operating a furniture business in Detroit.
 Pratt recommended that the firm relocate to Grouts Corner, a nearby village and a stop at the junction of the Vermont & Massachusetts and the New London Northern railroads.
 Consisting of little more than an inn and a few houses, Grouts Corner was located on the Millers River at a spot where the stream dropped seventy feet over a short series of rapids.
 Gunn and Amidon, impressed with the potential of the site, joined Pratt in organizing the Millers Falls Manufacturing Company, an enterprise established “for the purpose of manufacturing hardware and lumber at Millers Falls.”
 Henry Pratt became the firm’s first president; Gunn and Pratt served as directors.(1)On September 21, 1868, notice of the incorporation appeared in the Greenfield Gazette and Courier.
-The newspaper also reported that $100,000 in stock had been issued, that waterpower rights had been secured and that 200 acres of land had been purchased.
+The newspaper reported that $100,000 in stock had been issued, waterpower rights had been secured and 200 acres of land had been purchased.

 The construction site was already home to a blacksmith shop and a saw mill.
-James Moore wrote to his parents on October 27, 1868, mentioning that his eldest son James would be sawing lumber for the company:
+James Moore wrote to his parents on October 27, 1868, mentioning that his eldest son James would be sawing lumber for the company.

 We have not made much mark yet in our new enterprise, but the man who has contracted to dig the canal and wheel pit & lay the foundations for the factory &c is coming on today.
 The Co. took possession of the mill a week ago last Monday.
 They are going to take out the old Robins saw mill and put in another new one as there seems to be much repairing on the old one including building a new carriage to lengthen out and will not be what they want with water power.
 They concluded to sell the old mill.
 James has taken the contract for doing the sawing for the Co. untill the first of next Aug. (when the Co. intends to get water on to the mill) for $250 per M. The Co. has contracted to have three houses built this fall & sold three building lots to another party who has agreed to put on three houses early next spring.(3)